brajeshwar/brajeshwar.github.io/_posts/2006/2006-06-22-corporate-trends-in-actionscript-codes.md

----
-layout: post
-title: Corporate trends in ActionScript codes?
+# Corporate trends in ActionScript codes?
----

 We were reviewing few ActionScript codes of bunch of developers.
 It so happened while looking at a group of codes from about 4-5 developers; they looked very similar.
 We realized that;